bkrabach/recipe-executor/recipes/recipe_executor/components/steps/read_files/read_files_spec.md

 ## Core Requirements

 - Read a file or multiple files from specified path(s)
-- Support both single string path and list of paths as input
+- Support both single string path, a comma-separate list of paths as a string, and list of paths strings as input
+- If a string is provided, check for the presence of commas to determine if it should be treated as a list, then split accordingly
 - Support template-based path resolution for all paths
 - Store all file contents in the context under a single specified key
 - Provide flexible content merging options for multi-file reads